We welcome you to the Catholic Community at UMass Dartmouth!

 You can reach us at 508.999.8872.
 We are located in Room 202 on the second floor of the campus center.

-Get invoived - interested in participating on a committee or in a ministry click here
+Get involved - interested in participating on a committee or in a ministry click here

 If you did not complete the religious preference card during orientation, you may register online by clicking here

-- Sundays 1:00pm (in the Reflection Room 2nd floor of Campus Center) and 7:00pm - (in the Blue and Gold Room on the ground floor of the campus center (next to the bookstore.))
+- Sundays - 7:00pm - (in the Blue and Gold Room on the ground floor of the campus center (next to the bookstore.))

 - Thursdays at 5:00 pm at Newman House Chapel, 285 Old Westport Road, North Dartmouth (1500 feet west of the campus entrance)